General-Wau/TF2TicTacToe/README.md

 Team Fortress 2 themed Tic Tac Toe game .
-Features music, character voicelines and custmised play peices.
+Features music, character voicelines and customized play pieces.
 Made in java as a beginner coding practice.

 - 0.3v Base project done.
 TF2 theme is next to be added.
 - 0.4v Initial character select screen added, all resources added.
 Minor changes to the game screen.